arus23/arus23.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave: Hi there, I'm Arundhati"
+title: "👋 Hi there, I'm Arundhati"
 author_profile: true
 redirect_from:
   - /about/